cliffhall/Fismo/README.md

 ### What is this?
 Fismo is a way of simulating stateful things, processes, or maps of places on EVM blockchains.

 There are standards for tokens that allow us to represent things like currency, ownership, and membership.
-But why do we have no standard for representing a process and an individual's path through it?
+But why do we have no standard for representing a process or map and an individual's path through it?

 Each user's position on their journey through a state machine is recorded, and can be publicly queried by anyone.
 Progress can be controlled by the tokens a user holds.
 Likewise, tokens could be transferred to a user when they or take some action or arrive at some waypoint.